bitfocus/companion-module-vdo-ninja/companion/HELP.md

 ### Available Variables

+- streamID (Current stream ID for the guest in a given position )
 - mic (Current mute status, either by stream ID or guest position)
 - camera (Current camera status, either by stream ID or guest position)
 - speaker (Available for the "Director" role only)